Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 APPAREL AND ACCESSORIES

 Finished products are manufactured at both company-owned facilities in the UK and Italy, and by an external supplier network.
 A large proportion of our finished goods production takes place in Europe, where Burberry has many long-standing relationships, including some for more than 15 years.
-Over 75% of the finished goods facilities we source from are covered by National and/or Industrial Collective Bargaining Agreements and many have established union representation enabling workers to remain informed and involved in discussions about their rights.
-We believe that these strong supplier relationships are key to ensuring continuous improvement in supply chain working conditions and we work towards minimising supplier turnover, where possible.
+Around 70% of the finished goods facilities we source from are covered by National and/or Industrial Collective Bargaining Agreements and many have established union representation enabling workers to remain informed and involved in discussions about their rights.
+We believe that these strong supplier relationships are key to ensuring continuous improvement in supply chain working conditions and help us to minimise supplier turnover, where possible.

-We believe that the sustainability of suppliers within our raw material supply chain is key to ensuring overall responsible sourcing of our products.
+We believe that the sustainability of suppliers within our raw material supply chain is important in ensuring our products are responsibly sourced.

-This year, we continued to expand our responsibility programme to also include the assessment of mills, tanneries and trim suppliers and their sub-contractors, covering 70% of our raw material suppliers.
+Since 2019 we have continued to expand our responsibility programme to also include the assessment of mills, tanneries and trim suppliers and their sub-contractors, this year covering over 60% of our raw material suppliers.

 We have granted two product category licences under the Burberry brand to third parties, namely to Coty to produce beauty products and to Luxottica to produce eyewear.

-Our responsibility team works with both to ensure they apply consistent standards which align with those applied across the rest of Burberry’s supply chain.
+Our Responsibility team works with both to ensure they apply consistent standards which align with those adhered to across the rest of Burberry’s supply chain.

-From FY 2018/19 onwards, we included our packaging, visual merchandising, repurposing and recycling supply chains within our ethical trading programme, assessing risk, completing audits when required and working with suppliers to implement continuous improvement plans.
+From 2018/19 onwards, we included our packaging, visual merchandising, repurposing and recycling supply chains within our ethical trading programme which focuses on conducting a risk based analysis of new suppliers prior to procurement.
+We continue to conduct audits when required and work with our suppliers to implement continuous improvement plans.

 To promote human rights across our direct and indirect business operations, we require our network of business associates and extended supply chain to comply with our Principles.

 The Principles have been developed in line with our commitments and experience over a number of years.
-They have been informed by our longstanding membership of the United Nations Global Compact and the Ethical Trading Initiative (ETI), and are underpinned by the International Bill of Human Rights and the Fundamental Conventions of the International Labour Organization.
+They have been informed by our longstanding membership of the United Nations Global Compact, and are underpinned by the ETI Base Code, International Bill of Human Rights and the Fundamental Conventions of the ILO.

 We review and update the Principles on an annual basis to ensure that they align to the latest good practice guidelines and any emerging regulatory requirements.
 The Principles apply to all our business associates, which include, but are not limited to: finished goods suppliers, raw material suppliers, non-stock suppliers, construction contractors, licensees and franchisees.

-The Principles include Burberry’s Code of Ethical Business Principles, Anti-Bribery and Anti-Corruption Policy and Global Environmental Policy, and the following six policies.
+The Principles include Burberry’s Code of Ethical Business Principles, Anti-Bribery and Anti-Corruption Policy and Global Environmental Policy, and the following seven policies:

 ETHICAL TRADING CODE OF CONDUCT